 In this example you will learn:

-- How to add a mask and use the
+- How to manipulate a scene by placing objects and the camera.

 Set up the Authentica Main Data Folder